timgaleckas/hierarchical_config/README.markdown

 ## What is it

-Autoconfig in an automated way to create flexible configuration structures representing your YAML configuration
+`autoconfig` in an automated way to create flexible configuration structures.

-## How does it work
+Since version 2.0.0 `autoconfig` relies on [heirarchical_config](https://rubygems.org/gems/hierarchical_config) for the strategy for configuring an application in a static, declarative, robust, and intuitive way.

+## Usage

 1. require 'autoconfig'
 2. profit!